bt3gl/building_blog/content/DEFCAMP-QUALS_CTF_2014.md

 ### Vulnerability Scanners

 Vulnerability scanners can be useful for several problems.
-For instance, for a PHP static source code analyser, we can use [RIPS](http://rips-scanner.sourceforge.net/).
+For instance, for a PHP static source code analyzer, we can use [RIPS](http://rips-scanner.sourceforge.net/).

 In this CTF we had to scan for [Heartbleed](http://en.wikipedia.org/wiki/Heartbleed), and we used [this script](https://gist.githubusercontent.com/eelsivart/10174134/raw/5c4306a11fadeba9d9f9385cdda689754ca4d362/heartbleed.py).